ucsdlib/damspas-rd/README.md

 # DAMSPAS-RD

-> Frankly, my dear, I don't GIVE A DAMS!
+> "Frankly, my dear, I don't GIVE A DAMS!"

 R&D project for a future DAMS5.
 A digital collections application for the UC San Diego Library built using the [Hydra framework](https://projecthydra.org/), specifically using the [Hyrax front-end](https://github.com/projecthydra-labs/hyrax/), and the [Fedora Repository](http://fedorarepository.org/).